-This Report covers the major activities of the company from January to June 2019: Science & Technology, Business Development and Operations.
+This Report covers the major activities of the company from January to June 2020: Science & Technology, Operations, Corporate and Finance Strategy and the next few months.

 With very limited financial resources over the last 12 months the company continued to explore a number of potential capital raising opportunities.
-Our executive team has continued on reduced remuneration while those fund raising efforts continue.
+Our executive team has continued on reduced remuneration while those fund-raising efforts continue.
 The company cannot continue its technology research and development without adequate funding and securing funding remains the key priority of our company.
-The Board will keep shareholders updated on fund raising efforts.

-Subject to funding the R&D strategy will continue to focus on the development of its novel first-in-class compounds such as ORIL019 for therapeutic use in the emergent field of immuno-oncology.
+Like all industries across the world, the already challenging pursuit for investment funds has been further exacerbated by the COVID-19 pandemic.
+Subject to funding the R&D strategy will continue to focus on the development of its novel first-inclass compounds such as ORIL019 for therapeutic use in the emergent field of immuno-oncology.